 Providence County rental assistance.

 Find help with paying rent and other housing expenses, such as security deposits, in Providence County Rhode Island.
-A number of low income housing and rental assistance programs operate in the state.
+Charities, churches, and government assistance is available to tenants.
+A number of low income housing, eviction prevention and rental assistance programs operate in the state.

 Many non-profit organizations, agencies, charities, and government resources can be applied to for rent help.
 Get information on homeless prevention and rapid rehousing, eviction prevention, and emergency financial assistance.
 A number of funding and grant programs are being offered to families, renters, and individuals in Providence.
 The number one goal of each organization is to prevent homelessness, and help people stay in their homes or apartments through providing emergency rental assistance.